 Capacity after redundancy, before ZFS overhead.
+Displayed in TB.

 Actual data storage space after redundancy and ZFS overhead.
+Displayed in TB.

 Estimated percentage of total raw capacity used by ZFS metadata, slop space, etc.